What is Ethinylestradiol and how does it Work?

 What are the risks?

 To decrease the risks of blood clots and other side effects, the dose of synthetic oestrogen in combined contraceptive pills has been gradually dropping over time.
-Blood clot risk now may vary slightly between different brands of combined pill, depending on the type of progestogen.
-However for women who already are at an increased risk of blood clots there are other safer methods of contraception available which do not contain oestrogen
+Blood clot risk varies slightly between different brands of combined pill, depending on the type of progestogen included.
+However for women who already are at an increased risk of blood clots there are other safer methods of contraception available which do not contain oestrogen.
+You can use our recommender to help you work this out.

 Our medical review process